Capital Credit FAQs

 Why are capital credits discounted to estates?

 The capital credits are discounted in order to balance the fairness between the estate and the other members of the cooperative, recognizing the time value of money (funds received today are worth more than funds received some time in the future).
-The fairness issue arises from the fact that if estates were given preference and received a full retirement of capital credits early, then other members or the cooperative would be disadvantaged by receiving less retirement that year because only so much of cooperative funds are available for retirement each year.
+Call Dakota Valley Electric to have an estate application sent out.

 What happens if a spouse who is a joint member dies?

-In the event of the death of either the husband or wife in joint membership, the surviving spouse has the option of re-assigning all the joint membership capital credits over to another membership in the surviving spouses' name where they will be retired in the normal rotation; or assigning the remaining half over to the surviving spouses' name.
+In the event of the death of a person in a joint membership, the surviving member has the option of re-assigning all the joint capital credits over to his/her name where they will be retired in the normal rotation; or another option is that half may be paid under the estate retirement at a discounted rate.
+The remaining half is transferred to the surviving member.

 Will I receive a capital credits check every year?